 Capital gains from the transfer of shares in a Bulgarian company or immovable property located in Bulgaria realised by a non-resident are also subject to domestic WHT; however, the tax is payable by the non-resident.
-Capital gains from securities are not subject to WHT if they result from shares in listed companies and tradable rights in such shares on a regulated securities market in the EU/EEA.
+Capital gains from securities are not subject to WHT if they result from shares in listed companies and tradable rights in such shares on a regulated securities market in the EU/EEA (the exemption may extend to third country markets eligible as equivalent markets under the law).
 Capital gains from disposal of governmental bonds are also exempt from WHT realised on a regulated market in the EU/EEA.

-Any fees for services and use of rights (in addition to technical services fees and royalties) accrued to entities in low-tax jurisdictions will attract 10% Bulgarian WHT unless there is proof of the effective provision of the supply.
-Subject to 10% WHT would also be any accruals for penalties or damages payments to entities in low-tax jurisdictions, except for insurance compensations.
-The tax legislation introduces a list of low-tax jurisdictions.
+Subject to 10% WHT would be any accruals for penalties or damages payments to entities in low-tax jurisdictions, except for insurance compensations.
+The tax legislation introduces a list of low-tax / uncooperative jurisdictions.
 These are certain off-shore territories that are explicitly listed, as well as countries with which Bulgaria has not signed a DTT and in which the applicable corporate tax rates are more than 60% lower than the applicable rate in Bulgaria.

 Certain types of income (other than dividends) accrued by a PE of a foreign person to other parts of its enterprise located outside the country are subject to WHT (except for that mentioned in the Branch income section).